Massachusetts family law attorney Kimberley Keyes rounds up the latest news on the judges of the Massachusetts Probate and Family Courts.

 - Linda M. Medonis Nominated by Baker to Suffolk Probate and Family Court

-- Claudine T. Wyner Approved by Governor’s Counsel for Hampton Probate and Family Court
+- Claudine T. Wyner Approved by Governor’s Council for Hampton Probate and Family Court

 - Cape Attorney Susan Sard Tierney Nominated to Probate and Family Court by Baker